Update superseded items from scope

 Accompanied by evidence of support from the Skills Service Organisation of the training product and where applicable, support from the State Training Authority (e.g. where trainees/apprentices are affected) and the Department of Education (where school students are affected).

-If a request to extend the transition period is approved, the approval will be published in the below table.
+If a request to extend the transition period is approved, the approval will be published on the Council's website.
 The arrangement will apply to all RTOs scoped to deliver the training product, regardless of who made the request.

 Requests should be sent to the Manager Regulation via firstname.lastname@example.org.